Natural Methods of Contraception

 • Combined methods: Symptothermal approach integrating multiple fertility indicators.

-• Behavioral methods: Coitus interruptus (withdrawal) and abstinence-based strategies.
+• Behavioral methods: Coitus interruptus (withdrawal) and abstinence-based strategies; withdrawal has failure risk because pre-ejaculatory fluid may contain sperm.

 Nursing Assessment